Don’t miss out on 10 Days Kenya and Tanzania Safari Package

 Day 5: Transfer from Lake Naivasha to Lake Nakuru

-Game drive is the main activity at Lake Nakuru.
-Foragers, grazers, hunters and scavengers all play their roles in the natural existence of Nakuru.
+The game drive is the main activity at Lake Nakuru.
+Foragers, grazers, hunters, and scavengers all play their roles in the natural existence of Nakuru.
 The park also has over 450 bird species including the flamingos.
-The national park is ideal for bird watching, hiking, picnic and game drives.
+The national park is ideal for bird watching, hiking, picnic, and game drives.
 The park is famed as one of the world’s greatest ornithological spectacles.
-Lake Nakuru National Park is also home to zebras, gazelles, Rothschild giraffe, impala, black and white rhino sanctuary and other large mammals.
+Lake Nakuru National Park is also home to zebras, gazelles, Rothschild giraffe, impala, black and white rhino sanctuary, and other large mammals.
 Continue with an afternoon game drive and return to the lodge for dinner and overnight.

 Day 6: Drive from Lake Nakuru to Masai Mara National Reserve